N-liraj-khanna/Portfolio-lirajkhanna/content/featured/BlindAI/index.md

 - Flutter
 ---

-**An app to make the lives of visually impaired people a little more ordinary.**
+**An app to make the lives of visually impaired people a little more better.**
 **It provides the features of SOS, Object Detection, OCR, and Currency Detection as audio for the blind.**